baiweiphys/BOPBK/README.md

 ## Program Description

-**BO-PBK** is a comprehensive code for simultaneously solving all significant roots of the dispersion relation for obliquely propagating waves in magnetized multi-species plasmas.
+**BO-PBK** (BO-Product-Bi-Kappa) is a numerical code developed by **Wei Bai** and **Huasheng Xie** for analyzing plasma waves and instabilities in both space and laboratory plasmas.

-The code supports various velocity distribution functions, including:
+The code specializes in obliquely propagating waves in magnetized, multi-species hot plasmas and supports a wide range of multi-component velocity distribution functions, including:
-- Anisotropic drift loss-cone product-bi-Kappa (PBK)
+- Anisotropic drift loss-cone product-bi-kappa (PBK)
 - Anisotropic drift loss-cone kappa-Maxwellian (KM)
-- Anisotropic drift loss-cone bi-Maxwellian (BM)
+- Anisotropic drift loss-cone Bi-Maxwellian (BM)
 - Hybrid combinations of these distributions

-Benchmark tests confirm that the solver accurately reproduces standard kinetic results and efficiently resolves waves and instabilities.
-BO-PBK provides a robust and computationally efficient tool for wave and stability analysis in complex plasma systems relevant to both space and laboratory applications.

 ## Benchmark Examples

-Seven benchmark cases are provided as representative examples:
+Four benchmark cases are provided as representative examples:
 1. R-, L-, and P-mode waves
 2. Whistler instability
 3. Firehose instability